 Even though there are several factors to take into consideration, the main cause of ethanol resistance remains frequent and excessive consumption of alcoholic drinks.

 Can you build up a tolerance to alcohol just because you’re taller or larger?
 The short answer is yes.
 People who have large bodies and those who are muscular need a larger quantity of ethanol to benefit from the same effects as an individual of average build and height.
 This happens because alcohol first gets distributed to the periphery.
 There are a lot of tissues the ethanol has to pass through in the body’s periphery before reaching into the brain where it produces the desired effects.
+However, alcohol abuse in the military remains a big issue, although the bodies of the servicemen seem to be bigger and have more muscular tissues.

 Certain genetic differences have caused different alcohol tolerance levels in many ethnicities.
 Most of the Asian population doesn’t have ADH, so they can’t metabolize the booze in their bodies.
 Some enzymes that are capable of metabolizing ethanol are present.
 However, these enzymes work at a very slow rate and they can’t metabolize acetaldehyde at all.
 This is why they are not able to compensate the ADH deficiency.